Looking for a Thoughtful Birthday Game?

-After my light bulb moment, I called some of my kiddos into my room and locked the door so the birthday girls couldn’t see our project.
+After my light bulb moment, I called some of my kids into my room and locked the door so the birthday girls couldn’t see our project.

 I gave each of them construction paper and we all began cutting small strips of paper.

 Disclaimer: We have a large family, so each birthday girl had seven strips of papers to read.
 If your family is smaller, you could have each person write two or three different characteristics they love about the birthday girl or boy.

 We gave each girl three chances to guess the right one, and then we told her who had written the sweet thought.

 To make the sweetness last, take your strips of paper and glue them onto a heart, birthday cake, or ballooned shape background that your child can keep as a birthday keepsake.
 I

-Birthday Thoughts in a Jar
+Birthday Thoughts in a Jar Game

-One clean, empty jar that is decorated for a birthday.
+- One clean, empty jar that is decorated for a birthday.

-pens for each person
+- pens for each person